D-Chase-H/Deep_Keyword_Searcher/README.rst

 Credits
 =======

-This app was created by GitHub User D-Chase-H.
+This app was created by GitHub User, D-Chase-H.

     * My LinkedIn: www.linkedin.com/in/dustinchaseharmon